 Why I use Imago Relationship Therapy

 Before Imago I was using a more traditional model of couples therapy where the couple sit opposite me in the consultation room and proceed to tell each other, through me, what the problems in the relationship were.
-When I was working this way it felt unsafe, for me and for both clients and arguments that the couple were having outside the therapy room would often be brought into it and I would be invited to be the referee.
+When I was working this way it felt unsafe for me and for both clients.
+Arguments that the couple were having outside the therapy room would often be brought into it and I would be invited to be the referee.
 This was not a great way to spend an hour of my life and provided no benefit to the clients.

-In Imago Relationship Therapy the couple sits opposite each other and talk to each other following a very structured pattern.
+In Imago Relationship Therapy the couple sit opposite each other and talk to each other following a very structured pattern.
 It’s the structure that provides the safety.
-As each partner feels safe they begin to drop their defenses and start to talk to each other properly about what is going on for them.
+As each partner feels safe they begin to drop their defences and start to talk to each other properly about what is going on for them.